Study: Is asparagus linked to breast cancer metastasis?

 - NCT04365569 Evaluating the Effectiveness of an Individualized Nutrition and Physical Activity Counseling Program.
 This pilot study looks at whether a tailored in-person and telephone-based nutrition and exercise counseling program helps breast cancer patients improve weight and fitness and thus improves cancer outcomes.

-- NCT03824145: Every Day Counts: A Lifestyle Program for Women With Breast Cancer (EDC).
-This study examines the diet and activity, body composition, blood and quality of life in breast cancer patients from Milwaukee and Chicago.
+- NCT03824145: Every Day Counts: A Lifestyle Program for Women With Metastatic Breast Cancer (EDC).
+This study examines the diet and activity, body composition, blood and quality of life in metastatic breast cancer patients from Milwaukee and Chicago.

 Visit our Featured Research Page and Research Search and Enroll Tool to find additional studies enrolling people with or at high risk for cancer.